PlayeRom/flightgear-addon-framework/README.md

 2. `onInit` ─ this function will be called by the framework upon initialization.
 Here, you can instantiate your objects, but not those related to Canvas.
 This could be, for example, some logic in your add-on.

-3. `onInitCanvas` ─ this function will be called by the framework when it's time to initialize the Canvas objects ─ this will happen 3 seconds after onInit.
+3. `onInitCanvas` ─ this function will be called by the framework when it's time to initialize the Canvas objects ─ this will happen 3 seconds after `onInit()`.
 Here you can instantiate your windows in Canvas.

 4. `onUninit` ─ this function will be called by the framework when the add-on is restarted.
 This should only happen during add-on development.
 During normal use of the add-on, the user should not be able to restart the add-on.